ashsass/random-password-generator/README.md

 - Styling can take up a lot of my time and CSS can be very tricky.
 I want to continue learning best practices with CSS
 - I really enjoyed this project.
 I was really able to see my hard work pay off with the JavaScript lessons.
 - setTimeout is my best friend.
+- Restyle the input box and the checkboxes
+- Change the color of the button and the mouse on hover